 Another thing to notice is that there’s a relationship between the mean and the variance.
 The treatment combinations with lower values also have a narrower distribution.
 This is a problem for a general linear model, because a general linear model only has one standard deviation for all the residuals.
 If there is greater variance in some groups than others, that can lead to biased inference and inaccurate predictions.

-Fit a linear mixed model
+mean-variance business.
+Just fit a simple general linear mixed model to

 mcconway_lmm <- brm(yield ~ gen * date * density + (1 | block),